eponvert/eponvert.github.io/index.md

 ## Backstory

 I am a PhD in linguistics from The University of Texas and BA from McGill;
-I've been been in and around Austin, Texas since 2000; a father of four kids, also a dog and some other animals; originally from Newport, RI and formerly lived in Montréal, Québec.
+I've been been in and around Austin, Texas since 2000; I'm a husband and father of four kids, also a dog and some other animals; originally from Newport, RI and formerly lived in Montréal, Québec.
 Salut!

 ## Elsewhere